Best Online Master’s Degrees in: Jewish Studies

-Hebrew College was awarded the title of the best online master’s degree in Jewish studies for financial support.
+Hebrew College was awarded the title of the best online master's degree in Jewish studies for financial support.
 The school is dedicated to helping students find the financial assistance they need to pursue further education and employs an excellent staff of professionals ready to assist.
-According to the National Center for Education Statistics, 63% of students received some grant or scholarship aid in 2010.
+According to the National Center for Education Statistics, 63% of students received some grant or scholarship aid.
 School funded fellowship programs, merit-based aid, outside scholarships, and federal assistance are all options for Hebrew College students.
 With all these options considered, Hebrew College was placed at the top of our list for financial support.

 The best online master's degree in Jewish studies for student engagement is Hebrew Union College.
 Experienced faculty, a highly interactive online learning platform, customizable research opportunities, and on-campus seminars help to place the school at the top of this category.
 In addition, students will also participate in a 10-day Israel seminar, focusing on the region's cultural significance and Jewish peoplehood as it pertains to Jewish education.
 These face-to-face learning requirements throughout the program are short enough to accommodate the schedules of working adults while still building a strong sense of community among peers and professors.
 This contributes greatly to HUC's strong reputation for student engagement.

 Library and Research Support